Urate-ribonucleotide phosphorylase

-Thus, the two substrates of this enzyme are urate D-ribonucleotide and phosphate, whereas its two products are urate and alpha-D-ribose 1-phosphate.
+The two substrates of this enzyme found in the small intestine of dogs are 3-(β-D-ribofuranosyl)uric acid and orthophosphate (P_{i}).
+Its products are α-D-ribose 1-phosphate and uric acid.
+Enzyme activity in the direction from uric acid to its nucleotide was not shown.

 This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
 The systematic name of this enzyme class is urate-ribonucleotide:phosphate alpha-D-ribosyltransferase.
 Other names in common use include UAR phosphorylase, and urate-ribonucleotide:phosphate D-ribosyltransferase.
-This enzyme participates in purine metabolism.